Barbara Nadel: Writing career

-In January 2011, Quercus announced the signing of Ms Nadel to write a new crime series set in the modern-day East End, to be published starting Summer 2012 under the name B J Nadel, although the published book A Private Business, was ultimately credited to Barbara Nadel.
-The book, and its sequels, focuses on private investigator Lee Arnold and his Muslim assistant Mumtaz Hakim.
-Publication moved to Allison & Busby from the fifth book in the series.
+On 24 January 2011, Quercus announced having signed Nadel to write a new crime series set in modern-day East End which was to be published starting in Summer 2012 under the pen name B J Nadel.
+The book, A Private Business, was ultimately published and credited to Barbara Nadel.
+The series follows private investigator Lee Arnold and his British Bangladeshi assistant Mumtaz Hakim.
+Her parents had moved to the Spitalfields neighborhood in the 1960s from East Pakistan before the latter became independent in 1971.
+The series' publication moved to Allison & Busby starting with the fifth book.

 Other published works include short stories in Ellery Queen's Mystery Magazine, plus British magazines (My Weekly and Woman's Own), and travel pieces for British newspapers (The Guardian, The Sunday Times, The Independent), and the US food magazine Saveur.